 - Be aware of different cooking times for different ingredients.
 Denser foods take longer to cook and should be staggered.
 For example, if cooking potatoes with chicken, start with potatoes for about 15 minutes, then add the chicken and finish cooking.

-Flavor tips for Maple Glazed Sheet Pan Salmon
+Flavor Tips for Maple Glazed Sheet Pan Salmon

 This Maple Glazed Sheet Pan Salmon is best with fresh wild-caught salmon.
 Also, use high quality 100% maple syrup, instead of a maple flavored syrup.
 Toasting the pecans ahead of time will add extra roasted flavor.
 I also recommend marinating the salmon in the maple syrup mixture ahead of time to allow flavors to soak in.

 Multi-layer, BPA-free FoodSaver® Heat-Sealed Bags 6-pack are flexible enough to hug food and seal effectively without gaps, and best for long-term freezer storage.
 Stocking up with FoodSaver® bags and rolls this harvest and holiday season has is perks.
-Until 10/21/18 every bags and rolls purchase gets you closer to NYC!

 More salmon recipes you may like: